 - Pray for us to have wisdom when a referral does come.
 There is a child or sibling group of two that God has determined to be a part of our family.
 We need wisdom to find out who she/they are.
 We could know on the first referral, but there is a possibility that it would take more than one referral to know for sure.

 - Pray for God’s timing.
 There are naturally easier times of the year to travel and so it would be great if things fell into place for us to travel during those times.
 Ultimately, we want to go when God determines so please pray that we will have favor from FANA, the Colombian Courts, US Immigration, and our jobs when the time does come for us to go.

 - Finally, and as always, pray for our little girl(s).
 We will know who she/they are soon and we can’t wait.
 Pray that her/their little hearts are prepared to receive us.
 Pray for her/their emotional, mental, and physical well being.
 Pray for her/their patience as they wait.

 As always, we will keep you updated as things happen.
 During this waiting period we will write a couple of post to help you all understand more in depth the process of adoption.
-It will be a three part series on the price, the pain, and the hope of adoption.

 Thank you again for hanging with us and most importantly for your prayers and support.
 WE ARE GETTING CLOSER!

 - 11/13/18 – We submitted our pre-application to Lifeline